jdhova/Seattle_Propety_Model-LinerRegression/README.md

 ***

-This project aims at creating two Machine Learning models with the kaggle data set below.
-The first model is build with scikit learn and file name seaptle_pro_EDA and second model is built with Pycaret and file name is pycaretVerion
+This project aims at creating two Machine Learning models with the Seattle Property kaggle data set below.
+The first model is built with scikit learn and file name seaptle_pro_EDA and second model is built with Pycaret and file name is pycaretVerion

 Models were built and model perfomance were compared using the R2